scalableminds/webknossos/docs/dashboard.md

 What you can do on this screen depends on your user role.
 If you are a regular user, you can only create or resume annotations and work on tasks.
-If you are an [Admin or a Team Manager](./users.md#access-rights-roles), you can also perform administrative actions, manage access rights, and change dataset settings.
+If you are [an Admin, a Dataset Manager or a Team Manager](./users.md#access-rights-roles), you can also perform administrative actions, manage access rights, and change dataset settings.

 Read more about the organization of datasets [here](./datasets.md#dataset-organization).